 “All power to all people.”Kwame Ture

 With his early films Spike Lee cemented his reputation as a defining black voice in cinema but lately he has struggled to find relevance.
-His latest joint is both timely and relevant, by turns hilarious and then horrifying in the familiarity of racism it portrays.
+His latest joint is both timely and relevant, by turns hilarious and then horrifying in the familiarity of the racism it portrays.
 Peppering in slogans being used by the alt-right today would feel trite if it were not so blisteringly accurate.
 Lee’s intention is to encourage more people to vote, though it is not a message delivered expressly.
 The film’s lighter tone and typical Hollywood gloss on the story of a black police officer infiltrating the KKK will no doubt draw some ire from those who expect the subject of racial struggle to be handled with greater gravitas, but it allows Lee to entertain his audience whilst highlighting the serious risks posed by the recent resurgence of these right-wing ideas, all the more starkly when it follows a moment of levity.